Gurimarie/Milestone-1-Svenberg-Design-Lab/README.md

 ### Unfixed bugs:

-- The categories in the nav-dropdown do not collapse.
-Ideally the dropdown should open with only the 4 design-areas visible, and the sub-categories should only be visible after clicking the dropdown-toggle.
-There may be an additional difficulty with this because both the 4 areas and the sub-categories are links to other pages.
+- There is still a question regarding the categories in the nav-dropdown, regarding the fact that both the 4 main-categories and the sub-categories are links to other pages.
+As the other pages are not yet

 - The inline-blocks on the frontpage (the 4 design-areas) align nicely now on larger displays with the d-flex-class on the parent-container, but they do not adjust well to smaller displays.
 More work required.